zlcrrrr/ML4FG_Project/README.md

 ### 3. Add Transformer encoder layers
 Four Transformer encoder layers were added into the Akita network to help capture the long-range relationship.
 The encoder layers are implemented as the "pre-layernorm" variant to stablize training.

-* The jupyter notebook './Notebooks/...' contains the three experiments decribed above.
+* The jupyter notebook './' contains the three experiments decribed above.
-* The script './Notebooks/custom_models.py' contains our own implementations of the models/modules used in the project.
+* The script './custom_models.py' contains our own implementations of the models/modules used in the project.
+* The directory './Datasets' contains all the datasets used in the project.
-* The folder './Figures/' contains related figures such as training processes, model architecture inllustrations etc.
+* The directory './Figures' contains related figures such as training processes, model architecture inllustrations etc.

 ## Project Dependencies
 * Python 3.6+